 Real-life examples are the best way to illustrate this, Keady says.
 For example, paying your child’s college tuition in a few months should be in savings — a savings account, money market account or a short-term CD (or a CD that’s about to mature when it’s needed).

-“Otherwise people will think, ‘Well, you know, I have a year and I’m buying a house or something, maybe I should invest in the stock market,” Keady says.
-“That’s really gambling at that point, as opposed to investing.”
+“Otherwise people will think, ‘Well, you know, I have a year and I’m buying a house or something, maybe I should invest in the stock market,’” Keady says.
+“That’s really gambling at that point, as opposed to saving.”

 And it’s the same for an emergency fund, which should never be invested but rather kept in savings.

-“So if you have an illness, a job loss or whatever, you don’t have to resort back to debt – you’ve got money you’ve intentionally set aside to be a cushion between you and life,” Hogan says.
+“So if you have an illness, a job loss or whatever, you don’t have to resort back to debt,” Hogan says.
+“You’ve got money you’ve intentionally set aside to be a cushion between you and life.”

 And when is investing best?

 When you are able to keep your money in investments longer, you give yourself more time to ride out the ups and downs of the market.
-So, investing is an excellent choice when you have a long time horizon – years – and won’t need to access the money in a brokerage account.
+So, investing is an excellent choice when you have a long time horizon (ideally many years) and won’t need to access the money anytime soon.